-Our account relies on the assumption that hearers interpret a sentence as addressing an issue that is made salient by the discourse.
+Our account relies on the assumption that hearers interpret a sentence as addressing the QUD.
 This is a common assumption in theories of information structure (Roberts 2012).
 There is evidence that both adults and children use this assumption to disambiguate sentences in context, even when no question has been explicitly asked (Gualmini et al. 2008).
-Following Križ (2016: 514), we take the formal notion of a Current Issue to represent the overarching goals of the discourse participants, as relevant to the conversation.
-These goals can but need not be determined by the immediate last question in the conversation.
-When the Current Issue cannot be easily identified or accommodated, sentences that are neither true nor false at the semantic level cannot be assigned a pragmatic truth value, and speakers may become confused and give guarded judgments.
-Hearers can try to infer from sentences and scenarios what the Current Issue might be; that is, they can accommodate issues.
-For example, Križ (2016) proposes an alignment principle that he relates to David Lewis's notion of Aboutness:
+Following Križ (2016: 514), we take the formal notion of QUD to represent the overarching goals of the discourse participants, as relevant to the conversation.
+These goals can but need not be determined by an explicit question in the conversation.
+We assume that hearers can try to infer from sentences and scenarios what the QUD might be; that is, they can accommodate QUDs.
+Accommodation of QUDs becomes particularly relevant when hearers are presented donkey sentences out of context.
+One natural principle that hearers may use to infer